k-kahora/Maml/README.md

 when making a new compiler in the repl he does not pass index which leads to weird behavior with functions, just need to pass index

+In the closure section here is the code